ProxyKit/ProxyKit/README.md

 });
 ```

-Alternatively you can use ProxKit's `UseXForwardedHeaders` extension that
+Alternatively you can use ProxyKit's `UseXForwardedHeaders` extension that
 perform the same as the above (including calling `UseForwardedHeaders`):

 ```csharp